About the Agriculture Research Service (ARS)

 The ARS vision is to lead America towards a better future through agricultural research and information.

-The ARS Postdoctoral Research Program is managed by the Oak Ridge Institute for Science and Education (ORISE) through an agreement between the U.S. Department of Agriculture (USDA) and the U.S. Department of Energy (DOE).
+The ARS Research Participation Program is managed by the Oak Ridge Institute for Science and Education (ORISE) through an agreement between the U.S. Department of Agriculture (USDA) and the U.S. Department of Energy (DOE).